mozilla/standup/README.rst

 README
 ======

-STATUS: August 10th, 2016
+STATUS: August 26th, 2016
 =========================

-This branch is a django rewrite of the original app.
+This is currently undergoing a django rewrite of the original app.
 It's pretty far from complete.